isomerpages/moe-methodistgirlssch/_about-us/Our Identity.md

 **MISSION** <br>
-To educate every girl in a Christian environment To Master, To Grow and To Serve in every phase of her life.
+To educate every girl in a Christian environment <br>
+To Master, To Grow and To Serve in every phase of her life.

 **VALUES**  <br>